JasonZ2030/CamProject/README.md

 The first version wasn't pretty, but it worked.
 It was proof that the idea could be made.
 We had a waterproof underwater camera that could be attached to a fishing line, powered by an affordable battery system, and controlled without opening the case.
 While the aesthetics and refinement would come later, V1 successfully demonstrated that I could scout fishing spots from shore without expensive equipment.

 *[Photos of V1 prototype will go here]*

+## Future Improvements

+### Weight Distribution & Buoyancy
+The camera doesn't balance well underwater because the heavy battery pulls it to one side, and air gets trapped unevenly in the case.
+Future versions will move parts around and balance the weight better so it floats straight.

+### Live WiFi Video Streaming
+Add live video streaming to a phone so I can see what's underwater in real-time instead of watching recorded footage later.
+This might need changes to how the camera is set up to get the WiFi signal working through water.

+### Reverse-Facing Camera
+Flip the camera around so it points backward.
+This way I can watch my lure as I reel it in and see how fish react to it, which helps me figure out what makes them bite.

+### Size & Weight Reduction
+Make the whole thing smaller and lighter by redesigning the circuit board to be more compact, switching to lighter batteries, and using a thinner case.
+This will make it easier to cast and attach to my fishing line.
+## Contributing

+If you are interested in improving the design or have suggestions, feel free to open an issue or submit a pull request!

+## Contact

+**Name**: Jason Zhang

+**Email**: jason.zhang.duidui@gmail.com

+---

+*Built with passion for fishing and engineering*